 Eventually, this resentment assumed an ideological form.

-Just we months ago, the outstanding ideologist of the

-Communist Party, Andrei Werblin, wrote a series of essays in the official Party newspaper, laying down a basis for anti-Semitism in the Communist Party, more or less along the lines I have indicated.
-Werblin contributed his own ship at the outset.
+Just two months ago, the outstanding ideologist of the Communist Party, Andrei Werblin, wrote a series of essays in the official Party newspaper, laying down a basis for anti-Semitism in the Communist Party, more or less along the lines I have indicated.
+Werblin contributed his own "explanation" of why Jews had assumed so many posts of leadership at the outset.
 According to him, gentile Communists fought the Nazis and were killed, wounded or captured; whereas Jews ran away to Russia and saved themselves.